 As Chairman and CEO, Martin Thalken brings more than three decades of experience in multiple leadership positions.
 Before founding Protégé I in 2004, Protégé II in 2008, and Protégé III in 2013, he was Acquisitions and Planning Team Leader at Newfield Exploration.
 From 1992-2003, he served as Vice President – Acquisitions, Acquisitions Technical Manager, and an Acquisitions Engineer at Vintage Petroleum, Inc. He worked at Enron Oil and Gas Company as Senior Production Engineer from 1990-1991, and Exxon Company USA from 1983-1990, serving in various engineering and supervisory positions.
 Martin has a B.S.
 Degree with Distinction in Mechanical Engineering from the University of Kansas.

-Mr. Urquhart has over 9 years of investment banking experience in the energy sector with a particular focus on the Eagle Ford Shale in recent years.
-Mr. Urquhart has acted as advisor on over $2.2 billion in Eagle Ford M&A transactions since mid-2016, including meaningful divestitures by Cabot Oil & Gas ($765 million divestiture in 2018), SM Energy ($800 million divestiture in 2017), Newfield Exploration ($390 million divestiture in 2016), as well as the acquisition of assets from Pioneer/Reliance/Newpek by Sundance Energy ($220 million acquisition in 2018).
+Mr. Urquhart has over 10 years of investment banking experience in the energy sector with a particular focus on the Eagle Ford Shale and Permian Basin in recent years.
+Mr. Urquhart has acted as an advisor on 17 closed transactions since the beginning of 2016 with an aggregate value of US$12 billion.
+Recent notable transactions include:

 Prior to joining Scotiabank, Mr. Urquhart worked in the Energy Investment Banking Group at Madison Williams and as a Portfolio Manager at PEAK6 Investments.
 Mr. Urquhart graduated from Princeton University with a Bachelor of Arts of Political Economics and the University of Chicago Booth School of Business with a Masters of Business Administration with concentrations in Finance and Accounting.